 In the Bundestag on Thursday, Seehofer outlined a package, including safeguards for Jewish premises, the pursuit of those making hate speech online, preventative work in schools, and a "massive" boost in security authorities' personnel — similar to what Germany had already established to deter Islamist terror.

 In support of Jewish community members holding Sabbath rituals, Protestant and Catholic bishops in Saxony-Anhalt have urged Christians to gather with candles outside Halle's synagogue on Friday as a gesture of protection.

 Jewish communities in Germany have long warned of persistent anti-Semitism, with Josef Schuster, head of the Central Council of Jews, urging after the Halle shootings that "readiness for violence from the right must not be underestimated."

 Halle was not an isolated case but a "clear and direct development," said Schuster last week.

 During Thursday's Bundestag debate, Federal Justice Minister Christine Lambrecht, a center-left Social Democrat (SPD), described Germany's extremist right-wing scene as the "greatest threat" to Germany's communal life.

 Intended, said Lambrecht, were also measures to better protect local and regional body politicians from far-right violence and hate campaigns.

-Walter Lübke, a senior Kassel district official in Hesse state and long-time member of Merkel's conservatives, was killed with a shot to his head.
+Walter Lübcke, a senior district official in the state of Hesse and longtime member of Merkel's conservatives, was killed with a shot to his head.
 Awaiting trial is a far-right extremist with past convictions for anti-migrant crimes.